Engee documentation

 Implementation

-New numeric types with canonical partial order should implement this function to compare two arguments of the new type.
-Types with a canonical general order should instead have an implementation isless.
+New types with a canonical partial order should implement this function for two arguments of the new type.
+Types with a canonical total order should implement isless instead.

 Examples